MartinMangler/martinmangler.github.io/_pages/shapecalc.md

 ### Easy-to-Use and Accessible

 ShapeCalc is designed for ease of use and can be run in **Excel**.
 All you need to provide are **2D crystal width and length measurements**, which can be obtained using tools like [ImageJ](https://imagej.net/ij/).
-The tool is simple to run, with no special software or complicated setups required.

 ### How ShapeCalc Works